 In 2011, sablefish longline surveys were conducted for both the NSEI and SSEI areas.
 These surveys are designed to measure trends in relative abundance and biological characteristics of the sablefish population.
 Biological data collected in these surveys include length, weight, sex and maturity stage.
 Otoliths are collected and sent to the ADF&G age determination unit in Juneau for age reading.
-The survey CPUE for NSEI was slightly up in 2011 (0.86 lb/hook).
-The cost of these surveys is offset by the sale of the fish landed, but in 2011 six commercial fishermen that participated in the surveys were allowed to sell their share of PQS from the total testfish harvested in the survey, thus reducing the total testfish harvest impact on the quota by 54%.
+The fishery CPUE for NSEI was slightly up in 2012 (0.96 lb/ hook from 0.86 lb/hook in 2011).
+The cost of these surveys is offset by the sale of the fish landed, but in 2012 three commercial fishermen that participated in the surveys were allowed to sell their Personal Quota Share (PQS) from the total testfish harvested in the survey, thus reducing the total testfish harvest impact on the quota by approximately 33%.
+The department plans to allow permit holders to harvest their PQS aboard the 2013 survey as well.